Las Vegas News

 - There's now a Strip & Downtown Express bus (SDX).

-It's much faster than the Deuce, since it makes only a few stops on the
+much faster than the Deuce, since it makes only a few stops on the

 strip.
 It also goes to the Convention Center, unlike the